6 Worst IPL Decisions Where Umpires Turned a Blind Eye

 What is a No Ball?

-A No Ball is when the bowler violates specific rules while delivering the ball.
-The most common cases include overstepping the front line (Front Foot No Ball), or bowling a full toss that goes above the batter’s waist.
-When a delivery is ruled a No Ball, the batter gets a Free Hit and the delivery does not count towards the bowler’s ball count.
+A No Ball is ruled when the bowler violates specific rules while delivering.
+Common cases include overstepping the line or a waist-high full toss.
+The batter receives a Free Hit and the delivery is not counted.

 What is the DRS system?